aneoconsulting/ArmoniK/test/test_plan.md

 -[Tests to do](#tests-to-do)

 # Introduction

 This test plan describes the performance tests of ArmoniK.
-The purpose of those tests is to mesure the performance of the differents functionnalities of ArmoniK(Tasks submission, Tasks treatement,...).For this, we will do different tests:
+The purpose of those tests is to mesure the performance of the differents functionalities of ArmoniK (Tasks submission, Tasks treatment, ...).
+For this, we will do different tests:
 - Measure the execution time of different numbers of submitted tasks and different size of the tasks.
 - Test the strong scalability.

 The purpose of those tests is to have a reference numbers and performance of the versions of ArmoniK.

 # The product and the functionalities to test

 ## Products

 - Bench "0.11.4" , Stresstest "2.12.0" on ArmoniK "2.12.0"
 - The submission of the tasks
 - The processing of the tasks
 - The retrieving of the results

 # Prerequisite and exigences

 - Deploy ArmoniK with different partitions of bench (different number of pods in each partition)

 # The tools used to do the tests

 ## Scripts bash

 - To lunch a warming up run then a bunch of runs with the same parameters and store them in files
 ## Python:

 - Clean the files where we stocked the data in readable json files.
 - Read the data and calculate the median and the mean of each run bunch.
 ## Json :

 - We stock the results of the performance tests in Json file wich we will store in a database.

 # Tests environment

 - ArmoniK deployed on AWS via WSL2

 # Exploited ressources

 - Kubernetes : AWS EKS "1.25"
 - The object storage type : AWS S3
 - The storage queue type : Amazon MQ, broker : ActiveMQ "5.16.4"